How to Use MQTT in Node-RED.

 • Environment Variables: Utilize environment variables to prevent exposing your sensitive configuration data within the flow.

-• Quality of Service (QoS) Levels: Choose the appropriate QoS level for your MQTT messages based on the reliability requirements of your application.
+• Quality of Service (QoS) Levels: Choose the appropriate QoS level for your MQTT messages based on the reliability requirements of your Application.
 Higher QoS levels ensure message delivery but may incur increased network overhead.

 • Payload Size Optimization: Optimize the size of MQTT message payloads to minimize bandwidth usage and improve network efficiency.
 Transmit only essential data and consider compressing payloads when applicable to reduce transmission times.